crcandia/candia_lab/content/home/image.md

 # Order that this section appears on the page.
 weight: 50

-title: Computational Research in Social Sciences Lab
+title: Computational Research in Social Sciences Lab at UDD-Chile
 subtitle: Advancing Artificial, Collective, and Augmented Intelligence

 design: